 Genetic testing for ADHD medication may be covered fully or partially by your insurance company.
-As research in pharmacogenetics advances and this type of testing becomes part of the standard of care for treatment of ADHD, more and more insurance companies are likely to start covering these costs.
-Currently, you should check with your insurance provider to learn whether these costs are covered.
+As research in pharmacogenetics advances and this type of testing becomes part of the standard of care for ADHD, more and more insurance companies are likely to start covering these costs.
+Check with your insurance provider to learn whether these costs are covered.

 Is There a Genetic Test to Diagnose ADHD?

 Unfortunately, genetic testing has not yet advanced to the point of providing a diagnostic test for ADHD.
-While research has shown that genetics are involved in the etiology of ADHD, neurological conditions are not alway easy to detect genetically as environmental factors can play a significant role in the development of these conditions.
+While research has shown that genetics are involved in the etiology of ADHD, neurological conditions are not always easy to detect genetically as environmental factors can play a significant role in the development of these mental health conditions.

 How Klarity Helps Optimize Your ADHD Medications